Rangers finalize deals for 3B Frazier, reunion with Chirinos - WHIZ News

 Left-handed pitchers Kyle Bird and Jeffrey Springs were designated for assignment to clear spots on the 40-man roster.
 The Rangers have seven days to trade, release, or outright the players to the minor leagues.

-The 35-year-old Chirinos gets a $5.5 million salary this season, with a $6.5 million club option for 2021 that includes a $1 million buyout.
+The 35-year-old Chirinos gets a $5.5 million salary this season, and his deal includes a $6.5 million club option for 2021 that includes a $1 million buyout.

 After Chirinos played 442 games with the Rangers from 2013-18, the team declined a $4.5 million option and he became a free agent.
 He spent last season on a $5.75 million deal with AL West rival Houston, where he caught AL Cy Young winner Justin Verlander and runner-up Gerrit Cole.
 Chirinos homered in Game 3 and Game 4 of the World Series.